kimaya0-3/cortado/cortado_documentation.md

 ![Sysmon Event ID 1 - Mimikatz Simulation](<VirtualBox_Windows 2011_11_02_2026_09_58_23.png>)
 *Figure 1: Sysmon Event ID 1 capturing the execution of a Mimikatz-related command via PowerShell, initiated by the Cortado RTA framework.*

 Regarding persistence, the configuration successfully flagged the modification of sensitive registry keys during the **SolarMarker** simulation.
-Furthermore, it provided direct mapping to **T1547.012** (Print Processor Sideloading) by generating a `FileCreate` (Event ID 11) when an unauthorized `rta.dll` was dropped into the `\spool\drivers\` directory—a location rarely modified by standard users.
+Furthermore, it provided direct mapping to **T1547.012** (Print Processor Sideloading) by generating a `FileCreate` (Event ID 11) when an unauthorized `rta.dll` was dropped into the `\spool\drivers\` directory- a location rarely modified by standard users.

 ### 4.2 Network Anomalies and C2 Discovery
 The configuration exposed Command & Control (C2) channels by monitoring non-standard process behavior.
 This was evidenced by flagging automated reconnaissance, such as `powershell.exe` querying `api.ipify.org`.
 Because this activity originated from a command-line tool rather than a standard web browser, it serves as a high-fidelity indicator of automated discovery.